tedneward/Azgaarnoth/Creatures/Demons.md

 Demogorgon's followers are typically lone killers driven by the whispering voice of their master.
 His most blessed followers gain the Two Minds of Chaos trait.

-***Two Minds of Chaos.***.
-This creature has advantage on all Intelligence, Wisdom, and Charisma saving throws.
+***Two Minds of Chaos.*** This creature has advantage on all Intelligence, Wisdom, and Charisma saving throws.

 >### Demogorgon
 >*Huge Fiend (Demon), Chaotic Evil*